 Physical fitness test: May be required if driver is randomly chosen for retesting.

-Written test: May be required in the discretion of DOT personnel.
+Written test: May be required at the discretion of DOT personnel.

-Road test: May be required in the discretion of DOT personnel.
+Road test: May be required at the discretion of DOT personnel.

-The DOT can place restrictions or conditions on a person’s driver license after administering a driving test and discussing possible restrictions with him or her.
+The DOT can place restrictions or conditions on a person's driver's license after administering a driving test and discussing possible restrictions with him or her.

 The most common restriction for older drivers is to require glasses or corrective contact lenses.